phildrysdale1/thymer-importer/README.md

-# Unified Import Plugin for Thymer
+# Thymer Importer Plugin

-A comprehensive import plugin that brings your data into Thymer from multiple sources with a modern, streamlined interface.
+An import plugin that brings your data into Thymer from multiple sources with a streamlined interface.
+Currently supports CSV & Markdown (specifically trained on Obsidian).
+Coming soon: Amplenote, Capacities, Logseq & Workflowy

 ## Features